VESSEL POSITIONS

 What the Ship Tracking API Provides

-Access real-time AIS position data, vessel metadata, and crew-reported ETAs through RESTful endpoints.
+Access AIS position data, vessel metadata, and crew-reported ETAs through RESTful endpoints.
 Built for developers who need reliable ship position data.

-Live Vessel Positions
+AIS Vessel Positions

 Area-Based Queries